Linux login with WSL

 This does not produce a GUI desktop view, but text commands like "layout", "cjob", "beamer", and "emacs" will pop up their usual graphics windows.
 You do not really need the lame Linux file view window, because you know commands like "cd" and "ls".
 And you are not a baby, so get over it.

-Here's the problem: WSL does not send a bitmap to your PC, unlike x2go.
+Here's the problem: WSL does not send a bitmap to your PC, unlike Windows Remote Desktop.
 WSL sends all of the grotesquely verbose Xwindows traffic through the network, which means you need a very fast network connection.
 On-campus wifi is not fast enough!
 You need a hard-wired ethernet connection to run Layout CAD.
 Other less demanding programs (cjob, beamer) will be ok over wifi, but mouse/cursor operation will have a lot of lag.

 Back to the list of tips